alicein1derland/profile/README.md

 ## About Me - 🌐

 - **Early Beginnings:**
-  My fascination with technology began early.
-I still recall the wonder of logging onto AOL via dial-up and exploring the limitless possibilities of DOS and Basic.
-These formative experiences set me on a path of perpetual learning.
+  My fascination with technology began in the late 1980s.
+I still recall the excitment of logging onto AOL via dial-up.
+Then exploring the limitless possibilities of DOS, the Basic programing language and using Netscape, on an IBM PC in our home.
+These experiences set me on a path of perpetual curiosity and learning.

 - **Educational Foundation & Career Transition:**
-  At the University of West Florida (1999–2002), I pursued Computer Information Systems while also majoring in Preschool and Primary Education.
+  At the University of West Florida (1999–2002), I pursued Computer Information Systems while also majoring in Preschool/Primary Education.
 This unique blend laid the groundwork for a career where I merge technical innovation with a commitment to improving educational outcomes.

 - **Analytical & Strategic Mindset:**
   Being an INTJ, I’m naturally drawn to strategic thinking and logical analysis.
 Whether it’s interpreting complex data sets or developing streamlined solutions in the classroom, I bring a focused, detail-oriented approach to everything I do.